SAP-archive/SAPConversationalAI/README.md

 -   **Webhook features** to connect your bot to your own API or other services to fetch external data.

 ### TUTORIALS
-* [Your first bot](https://blog.recast.ai/build-your-first-bot-with-recast-ai/) - Build your first bot with Bot Builder
+* [Your first bot [NodeJS]](https://blog.recast.ai/build-your-first-bot-with-recast-ai/) - Build your first bot with Bot Builder
-* [Bots 101, Intro for Developers](https://recast.ai/blog/bots-introduction-developers/) - Overview of how to get started building your bot's server
+* [Build a movie bot with Recast.AI [NodeJS]](https://recast.ai/blog/nodejs-chatbot-movie-bot/) - Overview of how to get started building your bot's server and calling third party APIs.
-* [Python Tutorial](https://recast.ai/blog/python-cryptobot/) - Build a cryptobot with Bot Builder and a server
+* [Build a cryptocurrency chatbot with Recast.AI [Python]](https://recast.ai/blog/python-cryptobot/) - Build a bot able to fetch cryptocurrencies price.

 ### RESOURCES
 * [Bot Builder Guide](https://recast.ai/docs): Best practices and tips to use the Recast.AI platform